Collapse of Irrelevant Representations (CIR) Ensures Robust and Non-Disruptive LLM Unlearning: Identifying problems with unlearning

 \subsection{Disruption is costly}

-Existing unlearning techniques also try to minimize disruption, but they typically do it by training on the retain set, hoping to undo the damage that the unlearning has caused.
-But while breaking the model is easy, in our experience fixing it takes a prohibitively long time.
-This makes sense -- after all the model's weights have already been extremely optimized through multi-million dollar training runs.
-If we aimlessly break them, we should not expect that going back to the optimal values will be easy.
-So instead of fixing the damage from unlearning, ideally we should not cause the damage in the first place.
+Existing unlearning methods also aim to minimize disruption, typically by retraining on a retain set to undo the damage \citep{zou_improving_2024,rosati_representation_2024}.
+While breaking a model is easy, in our experience, repairing it is prohibitively time-consuming and costly because the weights are already finely tuned by large-scale pre-training.
+Therefore, rather than relying on expensive post-hoc fixes, we should design unlearning methods that avoid causing damage in the first place.